bunny-thief/google-style-guide/README.md

 ## What is a style guide?

 A style guide provides conventions that make code look uniform across different code bases.
+Style guides don't affect how code functions, only how it is formatted.
 Code linters take conventions defined in a style guide and apply it consistently to files in a project.

 Style guides are also known as Coding Standards.
 Most companies adopt coding standards which their programmers are expected to follow when submitting code.

+### Examples

+  - How variables, methods and classes are named
+    - camelCase (variables, methods)
+    - Pascal Case (classes) aka UpperCamelCase
+    - PI (constants)
+  - Spacing between variables and operators
+  - Placement of curly braces
+    - End of line
+    - Start of next line
+  - Indentation
+    - Tabs vs spaces
+    - 4 spaces
+    - 2 spaces

     if (n > 0) {